Does Toenail Fungus Smell? Warning Signs & What It Means for Your Health

 Yes, toenail fungus can smell — especially in moderate to advanced stages.
-The odor usually comes from debris, moisture, and bacteria trapped under an infected nail.
+The odor usually comes from debris, moisture, and bacteria trapped beneath an infected nail.

-Most people associate toenail fungus with yellow or thick nails, but odor is another common — and often overlooked — sign of infection.
+Most people associate toenail fungus with yellowing or thickening, but odor is another common — and often overlooked — warning sign.
+When a nail starts producing an unusual smell, it’s natural to wonder what’s causing it and whether it means the infection is getting worse.

-In this article, you’ll learn why toenail fungus can smell, what that odor indicates about the infection, and when it’s time to take action.
+This guide explains why toenail fungus can smell, what that odor indicates about the stage of infection, and when it’s time to take action.

 Why Toenail Fungus Can Cause Odor

-Toenail fungus itself doesn’t always produce a strong smell at first.
-The odor usually develops as the infection progresses and creates the right environment for other problems.
+Toenail fungus itself doesn’t always smell in the beginning.
+Odor usually develops as the infection progresses and changes the nail environment.

 • Debris buildup under the nail